goldbergyoni/nodebestpractices/README.hebrew.md

 <a href="https://www.owasp.org/index.php/Top_10-2017_A6-Security_Misconfiguration" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A6:Security%20Misconfiguration%20-green.svg" alt=""/></a> <a href="https://www.owasp.org/index.php/Top_10-2017_A3-Sensitive_Data_Exposure" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A3:Sensitive%20Data%20Exposure%20-green.svg" alt=""/></a>

-**TL;DR:** Never store plain-text secrets in configuration files or source code.
+**אמ;לק:** Never store plain-text secrets in configuration files or source code.
 Instead, make use of secret-management systems like Vault products, Kubernetes/Docker Secrets, or using environment variables.
 As a last resort, secrets stored in source control must be encrypted and managed (rolling keys, expiring, auditing, etc).
 Make use of pre-commit/push hooks to prevent committing secrets accidentally

 **Otherwise:** Source control, even for private repositories, can mistakenly be made public, at which point all secrets are exposed.
 Access to source control for an external party will inadvertently provide access to related systems (databases, apis, services, etc).